christoph-frick/springboot-groovy-vaadin-starter/README.rst

    ./gradlew bootRun
    # check http://localhost:8080

-Build a fat jar/war and run it:
+Build a fat jar and run it:

 .. code:: sh

     ./gradlew build
-    java -jar build/libs/app.war
+    java -jar build/libs/app.jar

 If you are running IntelliJ IDEA, you can create the projects files with: